himanshujha262/Task-Scheduling-System/README.md

 📅 Task Scheduling System

-A Task Scheduling System designed to manage, organize, and visualize scheduled tasks efficiently.
+A Java-based Task Scheduling System designed to efficiently manage, organize, and visualize scheduled tasks.
-The project provides a daily-oriented overview of tasks, helping users quickly identify what needs immediate attention and what is upcoming in the next business days.
+The application provides a day-focused overview, enabling users to quickly identify urgent tasks and monitor upcoming work across business days.

-🚀 Features
+This lightweight scheduler is ideal for daily planning, productivity tracking, and client-based task management without relying on heavy project-management tools.

-📌 Manage and track scheduled tasks for multiple clients or categories
+🚀 Key Features

-📅 View tasks due today and in the upcoming business days
+📌 Manage and track tasks across multiple clients or categories

-🗂️ Hierarchical task display with priority, duration, and description
+📅 Instantly view tasks due today and in upcoming business days

-⚡ Simple execution through a command-line interface
+🗂️ Hierarchical task structure including priority, duration, and description

-🧾 Configuration-based task storage for easy updates and persistence
+⚡ Lightweight command-line execution for fast interaction

-🔍 Clear visualization of pending and upcoming work
+🧾 Configuration-driven storage for easy updates and persistence

-These capabilities make the scheduler useful for daily planning, workload tracking, and productivity management.
+🔍 Clear visibility of pending and upcoming workloads

 🛠️ Tech Stack